“Most uterine cancers are found in women who are going through or who have gone through menopause—the time of life when your menstrual periods stop”.1

 Is there an association between menopause and uterine cancer?

-“All women are at risk for uterine cancer as long as they have a uterus, but the risk increases with age.
-Most uterine cancers are found in women who are going through or who have gone through menopause—the time of life when your menstrual periods stop”.14
+“All women are at risk for uterine cancer as long as they have a uterus, and the risk increases with age.
+Most uterine cancers are found in women who are going through or who have gone through menopause—the time of life when your menstrual periods stop”.8

 The American Cancer Society (ACS) note: